 The basket was wrapped in a polythene bag and filled with crushed bone portion 1.
 The stirrer was placed in the basket and the lid fitted on top.
 The basket was fixed to the ring and the whole assembly was fitted on to the stand.
-The polythene bag was removed and the basket assembly lowered into the double-walled beaker, immersing it in the warm degreasing liquid.
+The polythene bag was removed and the basket assembly lowered into the double-walled beaker immersing it in the warm degreasing liquid.
 The propeller stirrer was fixed to the stirrer, the water inlet siphon connected and the emulsion outlet siphon put in the emulsion.

-The stirrer was started and the emulsion with bone was stirred vigorously for 20 minutes.
-During this period, at regular intervals, 4 x 250 ml of emulsion was pumped out of the double walled beaker into the Woulfse flask each time being replaced by the same volume of warm water.
-After 18 minutes 1 litre of emulsion was pumped out of the beaker and 1 litre of clean water was pumped in.
-A sample of the degreasing emulsion was taken after 5, 10 and 15 minutes.
-After 20 minutes all degreasing liquid was pumped from the double walled beaker into a 3 litre round bottom flask.
-The pump and the stirrer were then switched off.
+The stirrer was started and continued vigorously for 20 minutes.
+During this period, at regular intervals, 4 x 250 ml of emulsion were pumped out of the double walled beaker into a Woulfse flask, each time being replaced by the same volume of warm water.
+After 17 minutes 1 litre of emulsion was pumped out of the beaker and 1 litre of clean water pumped in.
+A sample of the degreasing emulsion was taken at the start and at 5 minute intervals over the 20 minute period.